 This section draws in part from the systematic California provisions on ex parte contacts.
 See West's Ann.Cal.Gov.Code Section 11430.10 to 11430.80.
 The California sections address many of the problems that arise in this area, and attempt to distinguish technical, advisory contacts from agency staff to presiding officers or agency heads from other kinds of party contacts.

-SECTION 410 Administrative Adjudication Code of Ethics (a) Except as otherwise provided in subsection (b), the Code of Judicial Ethics applicable to the conduct of judges in the judicial branch in this state governs the hearing and non hearing conduct of an administrative law judge or other presiding officer adjudicating contested cases. (b) Section 409 governs the standards for ex parte communication.
+SECTION 410.
+ADMINISTRATIVE ADJUDICATION CODE OF ETHICS. (a) Except as otherwise provided in subsection (b), the Code of Judicial Ethics applicable to the conduct of judges in the judicial branch in this state governs the hearing and non hearing conduct of an administrative law judge or other presiding officer adjudicating contested cases. (b) Section 409 governs the standards for ex parte communication.
 Section 402 governs disqualification of presiding officers.
 Restrictions on financial interests, political activity or on accepting honoraria, gifts, or travel are governed by state law other than the judicial code of ethics.
+Comment Code Sections 11475 to 11475.70 (Administrative Adjudication Code of Ethics).
+This section

 Section 410 is based on the provisions of the California A.P.A.
-California Government applies to administrative law judges the provisions of the Code of Judicial Ethics applicable to judges in the judicial branch in the state, with exceptions as noted.
+California Government Code Sections 11475 to 11475.70 (Administrative Adjudication Code of Ethics).
+This section applies to administrative law judges the provisions of the Code of Judicial Ethics applicable to judges in the judicial branch in the state, with exceptions as noted.
 Some of the exceptions are based on provisions of this act.
 Other exceptions are based on state statutes governing the ethical responsibilities of government officials and employees. law Section 410 provides applicable law to govern disqualification of presiding officers under Section 402(e).